Vowel length: Related features

 Stress is often reinforced by allophonic vowel length, especially when it is lexical.
 For example, French long vowels are always in stressed syllables.
 Finnish, a language with two phonemic lengths, indicates the stress by adding allophonic length, which gives four distinctive lengths and five physical lengths: short and long stressed vowels, short and long unstressed vowels, and a half-long vowel, which is a short vowel found in a syllable immediately preceded by a stressed short vowel: i-so.

 Among the languages with distinctive vowel length, there are some in which it may occur only in stressed syllables, such as in Alemannic German, Scottish Gaelic and Egyptian Arabic.
 In languages such as Czech, Finnish, some Irish dialects and Classical Latin, vowel length is distinctive also in unstressed syllables.

 In some languages, vowel length is sometimes better analyzed as a sequence of two identical vowels.
 In Finnic languages, such as Finnish, the simplest example follows from consonant gradation: haka → haan.
 In some cases, it is caused by a following chroneme, which is etymologically a consonant: jää "ice" ← Proto-Uralic *jäŋe.
 In non-initial syllables, it is ambiguous if long vowels are vowel clusters; poems written in the Kalevala meter often syllabicate between the vowels, and an (etymologically original) intervocalic -h- is seen in that and some modern dialects (taivaan vs. taivahan "of the sky").
 Morphological treatment of diphthongs is essentially similar to long vowels.
 Some old Finnish long vowels have developed into diphthongs, but successive layers of borrowing have introduced the same long vowels again so the diphthong and the long vowel now again contrast (nuotti "musical note" vs. nootti "diplomatic note").

 In Japanese, most long vowels are the results of the phonetic change of diphthongs; au and ou became ō, iu became yū, eu became yō, and now ei is becoming ē.
 The change also occurred after the loss of intervocalic phoneme //h//.
 For example, modern Kyōto (Kyoto) has undergone a shift: //kjauto/ → /kjoːto//.
 Another example is shōnen (boy): //seuneɴ/ → /sjoːneɴ/ [ɕoːneɴ]/.

 Phonemic vowel length

-As noted above, only a relatively few of the world's languages make a phonemic distinction between long and short vowels.
+As noted above, only relatively few of the world's languages make a phonemic distinction between long and short vowels.
 Some families have many such languages, examples being the Dravidian languages and the Finno-Ugric languages.
-Other languages have fewer relatives with vowel length, including Arabic, Japanese, Scottish Gaelic.
+Other languages have fewer relatives with vowel length, including Arabic, Japanese, and Scottish Gaelic.
 There are also older languages such as Ancient Greek, Biblical Hebrew, and Latin which have phonemic vowel length but no descendants that preserve it.

 In Latin and Hungarian, some long vowels are analyzed as separate phonemes from short vowels: